joshio1/joshio1.github.io/_posts/2023-11-19-add-postgres-on-rails-application-deplyed-using-kamal.md

 ## Next Part: Enable HTTPS

 So far, we've accessed the server using HTTP.
-In the next part, we'll configure HTTPS and SSL certificates.
+In Part 3 of this Hetzner series, we'll configure HTTPS and SSL certificates.

-<a href="/posts/how-to-enable-https-on-rails-application-deployed-using-kamal/">Continue to Part 3</a>
+<a href="/posts/how-to-enable-https-on-rails-application-deployed-using-kamal/">Continue to Part 3: Enable HTTPS</a>

+**Previous articles in this Hetzner series:**
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploy Rails application on Hetzner</a>

 **NOTE**: